shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 ## How to use database migrations and why the developers should use shopsys:migrations:generate instead of the default Doctrine one?
 Migrations (also known as database migrations) are used to unify the database schema with ORM.
-On Shopsys Framework, you can use the phing target `db-migrations-generate` for migrations generation.
+On Shopsys Platform, you can use the phing target `db-migrations-generate` for migrations generation.
 Compared to the standard migrations generation process from Doctrine, this phing target does not generate "irreversible" migrations, such as migrations with the operations `DROP` and `DELETE`.
 Migrations are described more in detail in the docs [Database Migrations](./database-migrations.md)